tobermory/faultHandling-cortex-m/README.md

 These boards have real peripherals, so we can truly export our fault dumps to e.g. a serial console.
-To make use of such peripherals, we just need SiliconLabs's HAL layer, which they call *emlib*.
+To make use of such peripherals, we just need SiliconLabs' HAL layer, which they call *emlib*.
 We also want/need their Device files, which replace the ARM ones we built against in the previous section.